DRuggeri/OSSClass/LectureNotes/SourceControlAdditional.md

 * Can be an overloaded term
 * In git speak, it means copying the repository to a separate location
   * Usually a good thing
     * ... since it's the start of a potential contribution
     * ... or nothing at all
   * Either way "Give me a repository just like this one"
-* In community speak, it is a much more serio problem
+* In community speak, it is a much more serious problem
   * The community has come to a disagreement
     * Usually a major disagreement
     * Fundamental problem